akrutsinger/mcdm/README.md

 ## 📄 License

 Distributed under the MIT license.
-See [LICENSE-MIT.txt](LICENSE-MIT.txt) for more information.
+See [LICENSE-MIT](LICENSE-MIT) for more information.